dismad/shieldedCurrents/README.md

 # Shielded Currents

 A collection of Rust tools for analyzing Zcash shielded pool activity, transaction fees, supply history, and mempool data.

-These tools were originally developed inside the [ZecHub wiki](https://github.com/ZecHub/zechub-wiki) and have been extracted into their own repository for easier use and maintenance.
+These tools were originally developed inside the [ZecHub wiki](https://github.com/Zechub/zechub-wiki) and have been extracted into their own repository for easier use and maintenance.

+**Ironwood-ready (NU6.3)** as of 2026-07-23.
+Tracks Transparent / Sapling / Orchard / **Ironwood** pools.

 ## Tools